Geometric formulation of $k$-essence and late-time acceleration: Introduction

 In this work, we further extend the Weyl geometric framework by allowing for specific vectorial nonmetricity contributions, motivated below.
 Besides having a natural geometric interpretation, the benefits of these generalisations become immediately obvious when studying cosmological applications, where the new terms display phenomenologically appealing properties.
 By working with integrable vectorial nonmetricity, defined solely in terms of the metric and scalar fields, we present our model in a scalar-tensor representation.
-Remarkably, this reveals a direct equivalence\footnote{A similar duality was also found for the Palatini $R^2$ theories, which we refer to for comparison \cite{Guendelman:2015jii}.
+Remarkably, this reveals a direct equivalence\footnote{Similar dualities can be found for the Palatini $R^2$ theories \cite{Guendelman:2015jii,Gialamas:2019nly} and the $k$-essence effective geometries \cite{Panda:2024amk,Ganguly:2025kdf}, which we refer to for comparison.
+Moreover, effective geometry in $k$-essence is related to the Weyl integrable nonmetricity \cite{Sawicki:2024ryt}.
 For more general equivalences between non-canonical scalar-tensor models and geometric modifications of gravity, see \cite{Yang:2024kdo}.} with the $k$-essence theories.
-Our specific model, constructed from the Ricci scalar alone, corresponds to a quadratic form of \textit{purely kinetic} $k$-essence \cite{Scherrer:2004au}.
-This $k$-essence model has one additional parameter compared to $\Lambda$CDM, and we derive constraints on the free model parameter based on stability arguments (e.g., a positive sound speed squared of the effective fluid $c_s^2 \geq 0$).
+Our specific model, constructed from the Ricci scalar alone, corresponds to a quadratic form of \textit{purely kinetic} $k$-essence \cite{Scherrer:2004au}, also known as a ghost condensate model \cite{Arkani-Hamed:2003pdi}.
+This model has one additional parameter compared to $\Lambda$CDM, and we derive constraints on the free model parameter based on stability arguments (a positive sound speed squared $c_s^2 \geq 0$ and the absence of ghosts).
 Such models have seen particular interest due to their potential ability to describe a unified dark sector \cite{Scherrer:2004au,Bertacca:2007ux,Bertacca:2010ct,Guendelman:2015jii}.
-Our explicit analytic solutions confirm this behaviour at late-times, with the $k$-essence fluid evolving like a cosmological constant at zeroth order and dark matter at first order.
-Consequently, we also find that the initial matter density parameter $\Omega_{m0}$ is almost completely unconstrained by late-time data alone.
-These properties are discussed in detail, as well as the potential benefits they entail.
+Our explicit analytic solutions confirm this behaviour at late times, with the $k$-essence fluid evolving like a cosmological constant at zeroth order and dark matter at first order.